sgost/koinX/src/data/buying-guides/how-to-buy-binance-usd-busd.md

   - title: Calculate your Profits
     link: link
     image: calculate-profits.png
+    alt: alt
 collapseTitle: Frequently asked questions
 questionsArray:
   - title: Where can you buy Binance USD with a credit or debit card?
     description: "You can buy Binance USD using a credit or debit card from exchanges like Binance or Coinbase. "
   - title: What will you need to buy Binance USD?
+    description:
-    description: To buy Binance USD you will need to create an account on any one of the crypto exchanges and fund it according to your budget.
+      To buy Binance USD you will need to create an account on any one of the crypto exchanges and fund it according to your budget.
   - title: What is the easiest way to buy Binance USD?
     description: The easiest way to buy Binance USD is to create an account on